 So avoid flashy sales talk and do your homework, suggests Elena Dixon, a managing associate with Jean Leonard Wealth Management.
 This could include interviews with the advisers to see if they have clients similar to you in age, income, circumstance, and goals—as well as if they have qualifications in a certain area that might be of importance to you, such as retirement or estate planning.

 Myth No. 6: You don’t need to pay attention to credentials.

 On the contrary, the letters that follow a financial planner’s name can be critical.
 In general, look for the Certified Financial Planner™ or CFP® designation, which is a sign that the planner has demonstrated knowledge across many different financial topics.

-“A CFP® professional must pass a comprehensive certification exam, which tests the ability to apply financial knowledge to real-life situations,” Blayney says, adding that the exam also covers tax planning, employee benefits, retirement, estate planning, investment management and insurance.
+“A CFP® professional must pass a comprehensive certification exam, which tests the ability to apply financial knowledge to real-life situations,” Blayney says, adding that the exam also covers tax planning, employee benefits, retirement, estate planning, investment management, and insurance.

-If your planner has other designations in addition to CFP®—like CPA (Certified Public Accountant) or CFA (Chartered Financial Analyst), who focuses more on investing—then all the better.
+If your planner has other designations in addition to CFP®—like CPA (Certified Public Accountant) or CFA (Chartered Financial Analyst), who focus more on investing—then all the better.
 And while a designation is no guarantee that you’ll personally click with a planner, it can be a good indication that the individual possesses the training to help you handle your whole financial life.